scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 * dragging cards
 * clicking on cards to draw them

-In the game, the player will need to be able to click on the draw pile to draw a new card that can be played to the foundation or tableau piles.
+In the game, the player will need to be able to click on the draw pile to draw a new card, which can then be played to the foundation or tableau piles.
 Besides this, the player will need to be able to click and hold a card to drag the card around our Phaser Scene, and with this, the player will be able to play cards from the various piles to the tableau or foundation.
 To get started, we will focus on making our card game objects draggable.

 ## Dragging Cards